schlenga/ChatLocator/readme.md

 ![Messages by Day](DailyPlot.png)

 ### Combination with Google Location
-In the second notebook, [MapChat](MapChat.ipynb), I combine these data with my Google location history and plot a heatmap where I chatted with my girlfriend.
-Here's a screen shot:
+In the second notebook, [MapChat](MapChat.ipynb), I combine these data with my Google location history and plot a zoomable and scrollable heatmap showing *where* I chatted with my girlfriend.
+Here's a screen shot of a part of the map:

 ![Screen Shot of the Heatmap-Map](SampleScreenshot.png)